 COMPLIANCE STATEMENTS 6

 SUMMARY 7

-A. PART A - INFORMATION ABOUT THE OFFEROR OR THE PERSON SEEKING ADMI SSION TO
+A. PART A - INFORMATION ABOUT THE OFFEROR OR THE PERSON SEEKING ADMISSION N TO

 TRADING 9

-A.1 Name g
+A.1 Name 9

-A.2 Legal Form g
+A.2 Legal Form 9

-A.3 Registered Address g
+A.3 Registered Address 9

-A.4 Head Office g
+A.4 Head Office 9

-A.5 Registration Date g
+A.5 Registration Date 9

-A.6 Legal Entity Identifier g
+A.6 Legal Entity Identifier 9

-A.7 Another Identifier Required Pursuant to Applicable National Law g
+A.7 Another Identifier Required Pursuant to Applicable National Law 9

-A.8 Contact Telephone Number g
+A.8 Contact Telephone Number 9

-A.9 E-mail Address g
+A.9 E-mail Address 9

 A.10 Response Time (Days) 9

-A.11 Parent Company g
+A.11 Parent Company 9

-A.12 Members of the Management Body g
+A.12 Members of the Management Body 9

-A.13 Business Activity g
+A.13 Business Activity 9

 A.14 Parent Company Business Activity 10

 A.15 Newly Established 10

 A.16 Financial Condition for the past three Years 10

 A.17 Financial Condition Since Registration 10

-B. PART B - INFORMATION ABOUT THE ISSUER, IF DIFFERENT FROM THE OFFERO
+B. PART B - INFORMATION ABOUT THE ISSUER, IF DIFFERENT FROM THE OFFEROR OR

 SEEKING ADMISSION TO TRADING 11

 B.1 Issuer different from offeror or person seeking admission to trading 11

 B.2 Name 11

 B.3 Legal Form 11

 B.4 Registered Address 11

 B.5 Head Office 11

 B.6 Registration Date 11

 B.7 Legal Entity Identifier 11

 B.8 Another Identifier Required Pursuant to Applicable National Law 11

 B.9 Parent Company 11

 B.10 Members of the Management Body 11

 B.11 Business Activity 11

-B.12 Parent Company Business Activity C. PART C - INFORMATION ABOUT THE OPERATOR OF THE TRADING PLATFORM IN 11
+B.12 Parent Company Business Activity 11

-C. PART C - INFORMATION ABOUT THE OPERATOR OF THE TRADING PLATFORM IN IT DRAWS UP THE CRYPTO-ASSET WHITE PAPER AND INFORMATION ABOUT OTHE
+C. PART C - INFORMATION ABOUT THE OPERATOR OF THE TRADING PLATFORM IN CAS IT DRAWS UP THE CRYPTO-ASSET WHITE PAPER AND INFORMATION ABOUT OTHER PE

-DRAWING THE CRYPTO-ASSET WHITE PAPER PURSUANT TO ARTICLE 6(1), SECON
+DRAWING THE CRYPTO-ASSET WHITE PAPER PURSUANT TO ARTICLE 6(1), SECOND Koono

 SUBPARAGRAPH, OF REGULATION (EU) 2023/1114 12

 C.1 Name 12

 C.2 Legal Form 12

 C.3 Registered Address 12

 C.4 Head Office 12

 C.5 Registration Date 12